ile/urlize/README.md

 urlize
 ======

-An urlize module for Node.
+An urlize module for Node.js.
 Turns URLs into prettier (?), easier to handle URLs.

 1. Turns everything into lowercase
 - Removes accents: äöå -> aoa